upendralingareddygari/NearestNeighbor/MLProject/readme.txt

-# NearestNeighbor
-Machine Learning Nearest Neighbor classification implementation

-## Implementation of K-nearest classification algorithm

 The project can be run as follows:

-$$$: java CVNearestNeighbor firstfile secondfile error e is 0.037037037037037035
+{cslinux2:~/workspace/CrossValidationNearestNeighbors} java CVNearestNeighbor firstfile secondfile error e is 0.037037037037037035
 Standard deviation 0.06415002990995841
 + + + - -